erikcox/ecox.rocks/_posts/2014-08-28-hello-android.md

 To get started you'll need to install Android Studio.
 You can get it along with instructions at the [Android developer site](https://developer.android.com/sdk/installing/index.html).
 This will also download the Android SDK.
 Make sure that you have plenty of space.
 Over time installing different version of the Android SDK can fill up hard drive space quickly.
 If you don't have Java installed, make sure to [grab that](http://www.oracle.com/technetwork/java/javase/downloads/index.html) as well.
 JDK 8.x will do.

+If you need to update the SDK files you can do so in Android Studio under `Tools > Android > SDK Manager`.
+In the command line you can type `$ android update sdk --no-ui`.
+If you have trouble finding a command in Android Studio you can use the _Find Action_ search box.
+Hit `Ctrl or Cmd +Shift+A`, then type what you're looking for.

 If you are having trouble, check your environment variables (.bash_profile or .bashrc in Linux).
 If they don't exist, add: